-The discussion paper dated 14th June 2022_on "Streamlining the Liquidation Process" has suggested few proposals as under:
+The discussion paper dated 14th June 2022 on "Streamlining the Liquidation Process" has suggested following proposal:

-- A. The COC as constituted during CIRP on the basis of admitted claims shall function as SCC during liquidation process with the voting share of members of SCC being same as that in the COC.
-The stakeholders who are part of COC without voting rights will be part of SCC without voting rights.
-The liquidator shall convene first meeting of SCC within seven days of liquidation commencement date. - B. The liquidator shall put the agenda for deciding the remuneration of professionals, need for fresh valuation, etc., before the SCC.
-The SCC shall advise the liquidator by a vote of not less than 66% of the representatives of the committee, present and voting. - C. Regulation 35 of the Liquidation Regulations provides that the liquidator shall consider the valuation as conducted during the CIRP and conduct fresh valuation if required under the circumstances, it has been observed the liquidators are opting for fresh valuation in majority of liquidation cases.
+Regulation 35 of the Liquidation Regulations provides that the liquidator shall consider the valuation as conducted during the CIRP and conduct fresh valuation if required under the circumstances, it has been observed the liquidators are opting for fresh valuation in majority of liquidation cases.
 The reason being, valuation conducted during the CIRP does not represent the current value of assets of the CD, however entailing, additional cost for fresh valuation and delay in the liquidation process.
 Also, the actual realisation from sale depends more on the marketing efforts by the liquidator, extent of market participation resulting therefrom during the auction and transparency of the process rather than the reserve price, which only acts as benchmark for conducting auction.